old-entertainment/Coursera_Capstone/README.md

 - Fousquare
   - dataframe with 100 venues locations and ratings
   - every venue is one row
-  - 3 columns: latitude, longtitude, rating
+  - 3 columns: venue, latitude, longtitude, rating, twitter_sentiment, instagram_sentiment

 - Twitter
-  - dataframe with 1K posts for every venue
+  - dataframe with 100 posts for every venue
   - 100K rows for every post about venue
   - columns: venue, text, sentiment

 - Instagram
-  - dataframe with 1K posts for every venue
+  - dataframe with 100 posts for every venue
   - 100K rows for every post about venue
   - columns: venue, text, sentiment

+Detailed columns description

+- venue: (str) - name of place in FourSquare
+- text: (str) - post text from Twitter or Instagram about specific venue
+- latitude: (float) - the angular distance of a place north or south of the earth's equator
+- longtitude: (float) - the angular distance of a place east or west of the Greenwich meridian
+- rating: (float) - FourSquares average mark for venue
+- sentiment: (float) - value for an attitude towards venue